 Maple can display two-dimensional graphs and offers numerous plot options such as color, title, and axis styles to customize the plot.

 Enter an expression:

-Select 2-D plot from the list of available plot types for this expression.
-Notice the rest of the panel is now populated with the available plotting options for a 2-D plot.
+The automatically selected plot type for this expression is 2-D plot, and the panel is now populated with the available plotting options for a 2-D plot.

 Ensure that the x-axis range is from −2 Pi..2 Pi.